LUDzik77/ST-Tournament/README.md

 ## license & copyright:
 ©Ludwik R. Papaj

-Please remember it is  not a commercial project.
-I created it while learning to code.
+It is  not a commercial project.